becomingadarsha/CProgrammingNotes/FAQ.md

 It does not guarantee that the variable will use a register, but it can increase the likelihood.
 Good compilers should optimize the output code that they produce to do things like this anyway.

+# 9. How can I clear the screen in C?

+You can use: printf( "%c[1;1H%c[2J", 27, 27 );
+You might want to write that into a function.

 ## Another-C-FAQ

    [C-FAQ](http://c-faq.com/questions.html)